theKwabena/syslab/README.md

 # SYSLAB - LINUX PLAYGROUND
 This project is designed to provide an interactive environment for practicing Linux commands through a web-based interface.
 It consists of a Python backend and a Vue.js frontend built with Nuxt.js.
-When a user logs in, a Docker container is spawned, allowing commands to be sent to it, with results displayed on the screen.
+A user interacts with the container bash shell from the responsive UI.

 ## Features
 - User Authentication: Secure login to access the interactive shell.